Home

 The old stamps at the 20th International Stamp Exhibition in Bangkok provided memorable photographs; images of “firsts” in the world, stamps commemorating momentous events, great men and women.
 Here’s an example.

-Solot the first Thai stamp 1880
+Solot - the first Thai stamp 1880

-There’re more at Old stamps.
+For more information, please see Old stamps.

 Unusual travel pictures